elementary/wallpapers/README.md

 | ----------------------------------------- | ---------------------------------------- |
 | ![Light](https://i.imgur.com/xpjjOxJ.png) | ![Dark](https://i.imgur.com/CzFvBj2.png) |

+You should avoid busy parts of the wallpaper in the top panel and bottom dock areas.

 ## To submit a wallpaper

 1. Make sure your wallpaper is openly-licensed and okay for commercial use